what you think!

 It can be helpful to imagine the mind is like a TV set on in the room, which you are aware of, but choosing to not pay attention to.
 From time to time it may distract you for a while, and the practice is to also acknowledge and accept ‘distraction arising’.
 Eventually this happens less and less as the mind becomes still.

-This process does not have to be restricted to silent meditation.
-You can turn normal daily activities into meditation, e.g. walking to work while being completely present with the sensations, rather than lost in thoughts.
+This process does not have to be restricted to silent sitting meditation.
+You can turn normal daily activities into meditation, e.g. eating or walking to work while being completely present with the sensations, rather than lost in thoughts.

 Guided visualisation is often referred to as meditation, although it is more a form of hypnosis, used to develop a quality, such as loving kindness, or for healing, to gain insight into a particular issue, to deal with difficult emotions or as preparation leading into meditation.